 We compete with both domestic and foreign producers in cellulose specialties.
-Our major competitors include GP Cellulose, Borregaard, Bracell, Sappi, Nippon, Cosmo Specialty Fibers, AustroCel and Aditya Birla Group.
-Some of our competitors use both wood and cotton linter fibers as a source of cellulose fibers.
+Our major competitors include Bracell and Borregaard.
 Our multiple manufacturing lines, processes and intellectual property allow us to compete in more segments of the cellulose specialties market than any of our competitors.